tamberg/fhnw-iot-work-04/README.md

 * Check the serial monitor to see the server IP.
 * Use your browser and Curl as Web clients.
 * Is there a difference between clients?
 * Done?
-Here's a bonus [example](https://github.com/tamberg/fhnw-iot/blob/master/04/Arduino/ESP8266_WebServerSecureBasicAuth/ESP8266_WebServerSecureBasicAuth.ino).
+Here's a bonus [example](https://github.com/tamberg/fhnw-iot/blob/master/04/Arduino/ESP8266_WebServerSecureBasicAuth/ESP8266_WebServerSecureBasicAuth.ino) to study.

 ### b) Philips Hue API, 15'
 * Read the API documentation to find the following: